 Horseradish is a popular condiment used mostly on roast beef and seafood.
 It is known for its pungency and heat, but those properties are quite different from similar properties in other spices like chili peppers and black pepper.
-Follow the tips below to get the best results from homemade or commercial prepared horseradish.
+Follow the tips below to get the best results from homemade or prepared horseradish.

 Do use horseradish quickly.